dgerabagi/aiascent-dev/flattened_repo.md

                             'the-fissured-workplace-p1-img-11.webp',
                         ]}
                         imagePath="introduction/the-fissured-workplace/prompt-1/"
                         imagePrompt="An architectural blueprint of a corporation.
 At the top is a solid, gleaming headquarters.
-Below it, the structure fractures into multiple, disconnected layers..." imageSide="right"
+Below it, the structure fractures into multiple, disconnected layers of subcontractors.
+The legal and financial responsibilities, visualized as heavy weights, are shown being passed down through the cracks, ultimately crushing the individual workers at the very bottom." imageSide="right"
                     />